About

 Other publications

-[in preparation, with Martin Evertz-Rittich and Rebecca Treiman] Handbook of Germanic Writing Systems (Handbooks of Germanic Linguistics).
-Boston, Berlin: De Gruyter.
+[in preparation, with Stefan Hartmann & Rebecca Treiman] Handbook of Germanic Writing Systems and Literacies (Handbooks of Germanic Linguistics).
+Berlin, Boston: De Gruyter.

 [2021] On being a grapholinguist.
 In Yannis Haralambous (ed.), Grapholinguistics in the 21st Century.
 June 17–19, 2020.
 Proceedings, Part I (Grapholinguistics and Its Applications 4), 47–62.
 Brest: Fluxus Editions.
 DOI: 10.36824/2020-graf-mele.